SherryXDing/FINRA-Bedrock-Workshop/README.md

 ### Generation

-- [Simple use case with boto3](./01_Generation/00_generate_w_bedrock.ipynb): In this notebook, you generate text using Amazon Bedrock.
-We demonstrate consuming the Amazon Titan model directly with boto3
-- [Simple use case with LangChain](./01_Generation/01_zero_shot_generation.ipynb): We then perform the same task but using the popular framework LangChain
 - [Generation with additional context](./01_Generation/02_contextual_generation.ipynb): We then take this further by enhancing the prompt with additional context in order to improve the response.

 ### Summarization